yuu-electrum/debian-mozc-ut/README.md

 # debian-mozc-ut

-A helper for building and installing Mozc with UT Dictionary based on Debian.
+A helper for building and installing Mozc with UT Dictionary.

 # System Requirements